Pakistan–Saudi Arabia relations: Pakistani troops in Saudi Arabia

 Between 1982 and 1987, Pakistan stationed approximately 20,000 servicemen in Saudi Arabia to defend Islamic holy sites.
 There are reportedly approximately 70,000 Pakistani servicemen serving in the Military of Saudi Arabia.

 In February 2018, Pakistan announced that it would be sending troops to Saudi Arabia on a "training and advise mission".

-Military Procurement
+Military procurement

-Saudi Arabia is the largest importer of Pakistani arms, and has purchased small and medium conventional weaponry worth millions of US Dollars.
-In 2016, Pakistan Ordnance Factories (POF) has secured export order worth US$81 million to Saudi Arabia.
+Saudi Arabia is the largest importer of Pakistani arms and has purchased small and medium conventional weaponry worth millions of US Dollars.
+In 2016, Pakistan Ordnance Factories (POF) secured an export order worth US$81 million to Saudi Arabia.